multiversx/mx-specs/ESDT-specs.md

 * alphanumeric UPPERCASE only

 ### Issuance examples
-For example, a user named Alice wants to issue an ESDT called "AliceTokens'' with the ticker "ALC".
+For example, a user named Alice wants to issue an ESDT called "AliceTokens" with the ticker "ALC".
 The issuance transaction would be:
 ```
 IssuanceTransaction {
     Sender: erd1sg4u62lzvgkeu4grnlwn7h2s92rqf8a64z48pl9c7us37ajv9u8qj9w8xg